s523286/Wine-Reviews-By-Country/README.md

 - Then, insert a row above row 1.
 There you can label column A as “Country” and column B as “Avg_Price.”
 - Your excel file should look similar to the one below:
 ![screenshot 413](https://user-images.githubusercontent.com/31708972/49249822-de262380-f3e2-11e8-869e-d0e16c6d2554.png)
-- Then to get the image you need to select the 2 coloumns
+- Then to get the image you need to select the 2 columns
-- Then go to data tab which is in nav bar and select filter
+- Then go to data tab which is in the nav bar and select filter
-- Then go to insert tab in nav bar and select recommended charts or you can select any type of chart you needed
+- Then go to insert tab in the nav bar and select recommended charts or you can select any type of chart you needed
-- Finally the output should be something similar to the graph i.e., is shown below:
+- Finally, the output should be something similar to the graph i.e., is shown below:
 #### Graphical Representation of Final Output
 ![graph](https://user-images.githubusercontent.com/31708972/49242285-f93b6800-f3cf-11e8-986c-2db0a5101de6.PNG)
 #### Language